 Experience

-Freelance QA Automation Engineer
+Freelance DevOps and Test Automation Engineer

 Self-Employed